Considerations when choosing a gateway integration

 Another consideration for any payment gateway integration is the type of bank account required for use with the payment gateway.
 Most gateways will require that the merchant have a merchant bank account and their own Merchant ID (MID).
 Other gateways essentially act as aggregators, collecting payments themselves and then distributing them to a merchant’s bank account periodically or as requested using ACH transfers.

 Many popular payment gateways are built specifically for eCommerce transactions.
-This is logical, since most businesses adding an online storefront already have established point-of-sale solutions, and eCommerce providers may not need one.
+This is logical, since most businesses adding a storefront already have established point-of-sale solutions, and eCommerce providers may not need one.

-As the lines blur between traditional retail and online commerce, however, it is useful to have a single payment infrastructure for both online and in-store payments.
-Not only does aggregating volume help reduce rates, this can be useful when oﬀering capabilities like order online, pick up in-store, order-ahead, in-store refunds for online purchases, and other capabilities that consumers increasingly demand.
+As the lines blur between traditional retail and commerce, however, it is useful to have a single payment infrastructure for both and in-store payments.
+Not only does aggregating volume help reduce rates, this can be useful when oﬀering capabilities like order and pick up in-store, order-ahead, in-store refunds for purchases, and other capabilities that consumers increasingly demand.

 Other payment gateways don’t oﬀer SDKs but provide an interface specification instead (usually accessed via a REST or SOAP / XML POST API) where client applications send and receive payment transactions that they encode themselves in XML or JSON formats.